USEPA/WNTR/documentation/hydraulics.rst

 The WNTRSimulator includes the ability to add leaks to the network.
-The leak is modeled with a general form of the equation proposed by [CrLo02]_ where the mass flow rate of fluid through the hole is expressed as
+The leak is modeled with a general form of the equation proposed by [CrLo02]_ where the mass flow rate of fluid through the hole is expressed as:

 .. math::